hpccsystems-solutions-lab/EntertainmentData/README.md

 *Category One (MM1):*

+(A) Count the total records in the dataset.

-(A) Sort the dataset by "genre" and count the total records and display the first 50
+(B) Sort MusicMoz by "name" and display (OUTPUT) the first 50 records(Hint: use CHOOSEN)

-(B) Display the first 50 songs by "Alternative Rock" genre and then count the total
+(C) Display the first 50 songs by "Rock" genre and then count the total

-(C) How many songs were released by "Sting" in 1985?
+(D) How many songs were released by Depeche Mode between 1980 and 1989?

-(D) How many artists sang the song "Yesterday"?
+(E) How many artists sang the song "My Way"?
 Display all songs and the total count.

-(E) Sort the dataset by Artist and song title, output the first 100

 (F) What song(s) in the Music Moz Dataset have the longest "description"?

 *Category Two (MM2):*

-(A) How many songs were produced by "Coldplay"? , SORT result by song title, and also display the total count in a separate output.
+(A) How many songs were produced by "U2"? , SORT result by song title, and also display the total count in a separate output.

 (B) Count and display all songs where "guest musicians" appeared.